hlilab/hifiasm-meta/README.md

 Based on the limited available test data, real datasets are unlikely to require read selection; mock datasets, however, might need it.

-Non-release commits may have extra debug outputs for dev/debug purposes, even without -V.
+Non-release commits, especially before r22, may produce extra debug outputs for dev purposes.

 Bin file is one-way compatible with the stable hifiasm for now: stable hifiasm can use hifiasm\_meta's bin file, but not vice versa.
 Meta needs to store extra info from overlap & error correction step.